KataTech/katatech.github.io/_pages/about.md

 </div>
 <br />

 **Acknowledgements:** I am a lousy web developer and an even worse photographer.
 I owe much gratitude to [Shreyas](https://shreyasminocha.me/) for helping me out with random kinks on this website.
 A big shoutout to my future comedy partner, [Siba](https://sibasmarak.github.io/), for this sharp photo from the Eiffel tower!
 Lastly, check out [al-folio](https://github.com/alshedivat/al-folio) for the stylish website template.

-Last update 03/16/2024.
+Last updated March 16th, 2024.

 ---